 We all have hopes and dreams of a great love that is shared, but this can only truly exist if we first love ourselves and take the chance to love another freely.
 At first glance, one-way street love seems like an enormous risk.
 But in actuality, it is not.
 It is a realization (perhaps an epiphany) that another has forever changed our life and filled our heart by simply sharing themselves with us.
 It is a joyful gratitude and celebration for the existence of another.
 When our unconditional love is not returned, we still harbor best wishes for that person as we move on with our lives.

-One-way street love can stumble.
+Even true love can stumble.
 Differences can arise that challenge our perceptions.
 Our fears can create doubt.
-But if we honestly face our fears and clearly look at our beloved and ourselves, it is likely that the one-way street love will remain.
+But if we honestly face our fears and clearly look at our beloved and ourselves, it is likely that our love will remain.
 Why?
 Because even with our very human doubts, fears and errors; love remains undeniable.
 For any relationship to survive and move forward, each must be willing to let go of the past and begin again.
 There are no U-turns on a one-way street.
-Anything less will not allow love to grow and flourish.
-If old patterns are revisited, a similar outcome will be the result.
+Both partners must remain and work through any upsets to allow trust to remain in full and to allow love to continue to grow and flourish.
+If old patterns are revisited, a similar outcome may be the result.
 Love moves forward.

-Even shared one-way street love does not, however, guarantee that a relationship will not end.
+Even true love does not, however, guarantee that a relationship will not end.
 As we grow and change as individuals our needs may change, or the one we love may change, or circumstances may change that forever alter a shared relationship.
 We may need to reevaluate if we should remain in a relationship with someone we love.
 There may be a need for a separation, breakup or even divorce for a variety of reasons.
-Even in these cases, even when a relationship is out of the question and love will no longer be shared, one-way street love can remain in the one who loves—and we are better for having experienced such love.
+Even in these cases, even when a relationship is out of the question, love can remain in our hearts and we are better for having experienced such love.

 Have you experienced one-way street love?
 Are you experiencing struggles with overcoming fears to give this kind of love?
 Please share your experiences with us.
 As always, we appreciate your time and value your participation.